sigoden/apitest/README.md

                 ]
             },
             res: {
-                v1: 0, @type // Using @type, we only verify that the `v1` value is an integer type, regardless of its specific value.
+                // Using @type, we only verify that the `v1` value is an integer type
+                v1: 0, @type
                 v2: "$.length === 8", @eval
                 v3: [ @every
                     "$> 3", @eval